Facts About Kinmen (Jinmen)

 Getting Around Kinmen / Local Transport

 By far the easiest way to bum around Kinmen is renting a scooter.
-The rates are pretty low (around 300NT$ per day) and the clean roads and small size of the island will make this the most convenient mode of transport.
-The only other viable alternatives are walking, which is doable if you don’t mind a few hours on foot, or paying the premium for heavy use of taxis which are not hard to find.
+The rates are a bit high (around 400NT$ per day) and the clean roads and small size of the island will make this the most convenient mode of transport.
+The only other viable alternatives are walking, which is doable if you don’t mind a few hours on foot, or cycling.

 World-class scuba diving and snorkeling, decent hiking, one of the most beautiful lighthouses on Taiwan, cheap seafood…